gearglow/ReptiliaWithATwist/The List.md

 The second marked event of September was Sunday the 18th, the day before Hermione's 15th birthday, and the day Elysia had organized for her birthday party.
-At noon, after a somewhat longer training session than usual, Elysia, Hermione, and Luna met all their friends in the entrance hall -- the curse-breaker 101 girls, the Weasleys, the Chasers, Neville, and the rest of the Gryffindor fourth-year girls, with whom Hermione's relationship had improved significantly after Elysia joined them.
+At noon, after a somewhat longer training session than usual, Elysia, Hermione, and Luna met all their friends in the entrance hall -- the Curse-Breaking 101 girls, the Weasleys, the Chasers, Neville, and the rest of the Gryffindor fourth-year girls, with whom Hermione's relationship had improved significantly after Elysia joined them.
 Parvati brought her sister Padma along as well.

 They were all dressed casually for the day.
 Elysia had on a houndstooth sundress with her Ironbelly-hide boots and jacket, and she'd taken the time to apply eyeliner and lip gloss.
 And judging from the glances both Hermione and Luna had been stealing, it was a good look on her.